Chase Brown among 4 must-start Week 6 fantasy football running backs - UPI.com

 MIAMI, Oct.
 9 (UPI) -- Chase Brown is among my four must-start fantasy football running backs for Week 6.

 Bijan Robinson leads my Top-30 weekly fantasy football running back rankings.
-Saquon Barkley, Derrick Henry, Tony Pollard and Jordan Mason are my other Top 5 options.
+Saquon Barkley, Derrick Henry, Tony Pollard and Alvin Kamara are my other Top 5 options.

-Alvin Kamara, Jahmyr Gibbs, Josh Jacobs, James Cook and Kenneth Walker also should be considered Top-10 plays for Week 6.
+Jahmyr Gibbs, Josh Jacobs, James Cook, Breece Hall and Brown also should be considered Top-10 plays for Week 6.

 Pollard, Tyrone Tracy Jr. and Tank Bigsby join Brown as my must-start plays.
 My rankings were compiled based on several factors, including likely workload, strength of opponent, previous matchup history, expected red zone opportunities and predicted game script.